okvam/electrolyte-tutorial/README.md

 * How does the liquid density of TraPPE methanol compare to real methanol at 298.15K and 1 bar?
 * What is the saturated vapor pressure of TraPPE methanol at 298.15K?
-* Is the simulated vapor-liquid composition diagram in good agreement with experiment for water + methanol at 1 bar?
+* Is the simulated vapor-liquid composition diagram in agreement with experiment for water + methanol?

 ### NPT simulation